• WordPress Theme -

 The final step in creating a unique WordPress theme is to find the proper images to use.

-You may place your own images in five key areas – header, footer, upper sidebar, lower sidebar, and the menu titles on your sidebar.
+You may place your own images in five key areas – header, footer, body, widget, and background.

-To upload an image, click on the Pick an Image button.
-This opens up a pop-up window that allows you to select an image from your local computer or from your blog Media Library.
+To upload an image from your computer, click on the Upload New tab, then click on ‘select a file’.
+This opens up a pop-up window that allows you to select an image from your local computer.

 Some tweaking may be necessary to make sure that your images will fit well together and merge organically into your website design.

-In addition to the free image themes provided, you can also obtain free images and photos from a variety of websites.
+You can obtain free images and photos from a variety of websites.
 However, you may need to alter the images you collect to make them visually consistent.

 For example, the themes on this website are created with Carrara, Photoshop, and 3D-models from Daz 3D.